neldivad/neldivad.github.io/docs/production/3-drums/drum.md

 Advantages:
 - You can replace drum samples anytime you want.
 - You can change the tempo and time signature of the drum track without affecting the rest of the song. [^2]
 - You can apply processing to each individual drum wave sample.
+- PITCH CHANGES allows you to do very creative things.

 [^2]: Wave samples can get stretched when tempo is changed, which may affect the sound quality of your drums.
 Not an issue with transient heavy percussion like kick and snares, but very noticeable with crashes.